Rodrigo Santana (footballer): Career

 On 13 October 2019, Santana was sacked after a defeat to Grêmio.
 On 16 February 2020, he took over Avaí in the place of sacked Augusto Inácio, but was himself dismissed on 1 August.

 On 29 October 2020, Santana replaced fired Jorginho at the helm of Coritiba in the top tier.
 He was himself dismissed on 13 December, after winning only two points out of 15.

 On 12 May 2021, Santana was named manager of Confiança in the Série B, but was sacked on 26 July after the club was in the last position.

-On 5 December 2022, Santana was briefly announced as one the new assistant coaches for Corinthians 2023 season.
-However on the next day, the signing was cancelled due to Santana being linked to anti-democratic acts related to the 2022 Brazilian general election.
+On 5 December 2022, Santana was briefly announced as one of the new assistant coaches for Corinthians 2023 season.
+However, on the next day, the signing was cancelled due to Santana being linked to anti-democratic acts related to the 2022 Brazilian general election.

+On 27 July 2023, after a brief period at Indonesian side RANS Nusantara, Santana was named manager of Bolivian Primera División side Vaca Díez.
+He returned to his home country on 9 December, after being appointed in charge of Série C newcomers Athletic-MG, but left on a mutual agreement the following 5 March.

+On 23 May 2024, Santana was announced as head coach of fellow third division side Remo.
+He led the club to a promotion to the second division, but was sacked on 13 March 2025.

+On 2 July 2025, Santana was named in charge of ABC back in the third division.
+He was dismissed on 18 August, with the club threatened with relegation.